Records of the Colorado Office of the Attorney General

 Language of Materials

 Since its creation in 1876, the Colorado Office of the Attorney General (CAG) has tried many cases related to water and other natural resources.
 This collection concerns the precedent-setting case United States v.
 Colorado (general adjudication case number W-8439-76), in which CAG argued against the United States' filing of an application for rights to instream river flows on federal land on behalf of the U.S. Forest Service (USFS).
 The United States filed their application in Colorado's District Court, Water Division 1 in 1976.
 The trial began in 1990 and ended with the judge's decision against the U.S. in 1993.
 The collection consists of CAG's records of the case, specifically the pleadings, stipulations, discoveries, and exhibits.
 Materials include legal documents, correspondence, publications, notes, data, maps, photographs and negatives, slides, floppy disks, and videotapes, and cover topics such as the South Platte River and its tributaries, forestry, hydrology, watershed science, geology, civil engineering, and the history of the USFS.
+A portion of the collection is digitized and online.

 The original order of the collection was maintained.